HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 jupyter:
   source_hidden: true
 ---
+# Currently no convenient XGA method to define HardnessCurves and plot them, so
+#  we'll do it manually
+# Set up a two-panel figure, with the top panel taller than the bottom.
+Also
+#  include sharex=col to join the x-axis (time) of the two panels
 fig, ax_arr = plt.subplots(nrows=2, figsize=(14, 6), height_ratios=[3, 2], sharex="col")
+# Shrink the vertical gap between the panels to zero
 fig.subplots_adjust(hspace=0)

+# Set up ticks for both axes
 for ax in ax_arr:
     ax.minorticks_on()
     ax.tick_params(which="both", direction="in", top=True, right=True)

+# Plot the light curves on the same axis (top panel)
 ax_arr[0].errorbar(
     lo_en_demo_lc.datetime,
     lo_en_demo_lc.count_rate,